A delicious white sheet cake with a hint of almond flavor and a vanilla almond frosting. This amazing cake is one of my all-time favorites!

 This cake is perfect for parties, since it feeds a lot of people and it’s really easy to transport.
 You can even make it a day or two ahead of time–just store it in the fridge.

-Start by mixing the dry ingredients together –flour, sugar, baking powder and salt.
+Start by mixing the dry ingredients together –flour, sugar, baking soda and salt.

 In another bow, mix the sour cream (I’ve substituted plain Greek yogurt many times with great results), eggs and vanilla extract.